 The first step is to reach out to the NEW gateway that you will be using and see if they have a process for importing your customer's credit card information from your existing payment gateway.
-Most gateways have an import process but due to PCI compliance legislation this will need to be be scheduled and will take some time.
-PayWhirl is not involved in this part of the process, it happens directly between your OLD and NEW gateways.
+Most gateways have an import process but due to PCI compliance legislation, this will need to be scheduled and will take some time.
+PayWhirl is not involved in this part of the process; it happens directly between your OLD and NEW gateways.

 Once you have the customers copied into the NEW gateway you will need to connect that gateway to PayWhirl.
 Go to Payment Gateways and click "Setup Gateway" next to the gateway you'd like to use going forward.

 After you have the new gateway configured, make sure to switch the gateway settings on ALL OF YOUR WIDGETS AND CUSTOMER PORTAL REGISTRATION.
 Once you've made this change, all NEW customers will be saved and charged by the NEW gateway.

 NOTE: Do not attempt to migrate existing customers to the new gateway without confirming that ALL of your customers and their payment information were successfully moved to the new gateway.